rubensworks/article-privacy-decentralized/content/related-work.md

 which means that there is no single SPARQL endpoint through which all data can be retrieved.
 For this, _[federated query processing](cite:cites sparqlfederation)_ is an active area of research in which techniques are investigated to intelligently delegate the execution of parts of SPARQL queries to specific sources.
-Current federation engines support around the order of 10 sources, which is insufficient for environments that will be produced by decentralization efforts such as Solid.
+Current federation engines _support around the order of 10 sources_{:.rephrase}, which is insufficient for environments that will be produced by decentralization efforts such as Solid.
 As Solid gives everyone their own data pod, federated queries over 100 to 1000 sources will become possible, for example when decentralized social networking applications are being built.